spacetx/starfish/CONTRIBUTING.md

 For example, `--foo-bar` would convert to `foo_bar` and init must accept such an argument: `NewFilter.__init__(foo_bar, ..., **kwargs)`

 5. `NewFilter.__init__()` must have a `**kwargs` parameter to accept arbitrary CLI args.

+6. Finally, add a line that imports your new filter in `starfish/pipeline/filter/__init__.py`.
+This will make your new algorithm available for registration

 That's it! your `NewFilter` algoritm will automatically register and be available under `starfish filter` in the CLI.
 If at any point something gets confusing, it should be possible to look at existing pipeline components of the same category for guidance on implementation.